Chrd26/chrd26.github.io/_posts/2024-08-29-12rulesforlife.markdown

 sidebar: []
 ---

-12 Rules for Life: An Antidote to Chaos is a book written by the famous clinical psychologist Jordan B. Peterson.
+# 12 Rules for Lofe: An antitode to Chaos by Jordan B. Peterson

 The book presents 12 rules to follow to keep your life in control through the chaos that is called life.
 This is the second time that I am reading this.
 I lost interest in JP's work after reading a lot of horrible things about him.
 Why am I re-reading this book now?